 The long-term objective of this research protocol is to investigate whole genome RNA expression profiles to define RNA biosignatures that allow precise diagnosis of isolated bacterial infections, isolated viral infections and bacterial-viral co-infections in febrile infants ≤ 60 days of age.
 Addressing the optimal evaluation and management of the febrile infant will assure that this vulnerable population of children have the chance to achieve their full potential for healthy and productive lives, free from disease or disability.

-Current Research being done at SW PECARN Node Hub: The University of Arizona, Arizona Emergency Medicine Research Center (AEMRC)
+Current Research being done at SW PECARN Node Hub: The University of Arizona, Arizona Emergency Medicine Research Center (AEMRC) - Emergency Department Screen for Teens at Risk for Suicide (ED-STARS)

 Current Research being done at the New Mexico HEDA: The University of New Mexico Health Sciences Center